 - Leave plants, rocks and historical items as you find them so others experience the joy of discovery.

 - Any of our 750 different species of wildflowers will live forever in a photo.
 Snap away, but only with a camera.

-- Colorado is beautiful all on its own.
-Building structures or campsites on public land isn’t cool.
+- Boulder is beautiful all on its own.
+Building structures or campsites on public land isn’t cool, and oftentimes illegal.
 Keep it pristine for everyone to enjoy.

 - Treat all living things with respect.
 Carving or hacking plants and trees may kill or disfigure them.

 - Dismantle any snow structures you build before you leave.